 Smyle were a Dutch group who based their music on The Beatles and “She Means A Lot To Me” was released in a plain white sleeve with one small logo on it because the record label, Polydor, were hoping that people would think the song was a Beatles bootleg.

-Francis’ room mate was a big youth from Stoke-On-Trent called Allen who was a fanatical follower of Bob Dylan and he also loaned me some of his Free albums, which I had not heard before.
+Paul’ room mate was a big youth from Stoke-On-Trent called Pete who was a fanatical follower of Bob Dylan and he also loaned me some of his Free albums, which I had not heard before.
 “Wishing Well” was their last single to enter the charts, reaching Number Seven.
 It has a menacing, two-part riff.

 “Full Circle” was the title track from The Byrds’ reunion album.
 It’s a bit insipid musically but lyrically describes exactly how I felt in early 1973.
 It describes how a circle can take you flying in a new direction but eventually leads you back to where you started in the first place.
 It was time to start again.

 Disc 1 Track 13 Blockbuster!
 By The Sweet January 1973.
 Maths lectures in the first year mainly took place in the Main Lecture Theatre.
 Over 100 students attended which nowadays would not seem a large number but, at the time, seemed impersonal and intimidating.
-I started attending lectures with Allen, who sat at the back of the theatre with a friend of his from school called Jimmy.
+I started attending lectures with Pete, who sat at the back of the theatre with a friend of his from school called Dave.
 They both had girlfriends; they were tall handsome youths with an advanced sense of humour and they engaged in non stop banter with two beautiful girls who sat with them.
-Mandy and Kath.
-Forty years later I met Kath at the wedding of Dom and Theresa’s daughter: Kath and Theresa were good friends.
-Unsurprisingly, she remembered Allen; she remembered Jimmy; she had no memory of me.
+Jane and Liz.
+Forty years later I met Jane at the wedding of Ben and Anne’s daughter.
+Unsurprisingly, she remembered Allen; she remembered Dave; she had no memory of me.

 I was forgettable, just like this terrible, overplayed, overrated, glam rubbish from Sweet.